 Symbol Message Specification \} ESC Temporarily OFF ESC system has been temporarily reduced due to excessive brake disc temperature - the function is reactivated automatically when the brakes have cooled.
 ESC Service required ESC system disengaged.
 55 Stop the car in a safe place, switch off the engine and start it again.
-Value and also a 'f' the appropriate and a start it again.
 Visit a workshop if the message remains - an authorised Volvo workshop is recommended. î "Message" There is a text message in the combined instrument panel (p.
-62) - Read it! and 25 Constant glow for 2 seconds.
+66) - Read it! and 25 Constant glow for 2 seconds.
 System check when the engine is started.
 22 Flashing light.
 ESC system is being activated.
 Constant glow.
 Sport mode is activated.
 OFF NOTE: The ESC system is not deactivated in this mode - it is partially reduced.